Dave Roberts (baseball manager): Cleveland Indians (1999–2001)

-Los Angeles Dodgers
+Los Angeles Dodgers (2002–2004)

 On December 22, 2001, Roberts was traded to the Los Angeles Dodgers for minor league pitchers Christian Bridenbaugh and Nial Hughes.
 The 2002 season with the Dodgers was Roberts's first full season on a major league roster.
 He was the leadoff hitter and starter as a center fielder.
 He finished the season with a .277 batting average in 127 games with 45 stolen bases.
 He missed the final seven games of the regular season with a partially torn oblique.

 In 2003, Roberts appeared in only 107 games due to hamstring problems but managed to steal 42 bases while hitting .250.
 He was the 10th Dodgers player in history with consecutive 40-steal seasons.
 He committed his first career error on April 22 against the Cincinnati Reds, snapping a streak of 205 errorless games.
 He began the 2004 campaign with the Dodgers and hit .253 in 68 games with 33 steals despite missing most of May because of a recurrence of hamstring issues.

-Boston Red Sox
+Boston Red Sox (2004)

 On July 31, 2004, the Dodgers traded Roberts to the Boston Red Sox for minor league outfielder Henri Stanley.
-He played in 45 games for the Red Sox and hit .256.
+Roberts played in 45 games for the Red Sox and hit .256.

 Roberts made a large contribution to the 2004 Red Sox post-season even though he did not play in the 2004 World Series.
 Most notable was his stolen base against the Yankees in the 2004 American League Championship Series Game 4.
 The Red Sox were facing elimination in the bottom of the ninth inning, down four runs to three.
 Kevin Millar drew a walk from Yankees closer Mariano Rivera.
-Roberts, who had not played in ten days came in to pinch run with Bill Mueller hitting.
+Roberts, who had not played in ten days, came in to pinch run with Bill Mueller hitting.
 Rivera attempted to pick off Roberts three times.
 On the first pitch to Mueller, Roberts stole second base, barely beating Yankee catcher Jorge Posada's throw.
 After the steal, Mueller singled, Roberts scored from second, and the Sox went on to win the game in 12 innings, beginning their run of eight straight wins that culminated in Boston's first World Series title since 1918.
 In 2006, the Boston Red Sox Hall of Fame recognized the steal as a Memorable Moment in Red Sox history.